A FAILED CONFIDENT SOLO TRAVELLER

-In my eight years of travelling I have done twenty six countries and over hundred cities and towns; solo, with friends, with parents and with Gaurav.
-Some even more than twice because the first time it did not feel right, more so because of the company.
-Sometimes I let it go and sometimes the place keeps calling me back to prove it self and most of the time its just luring as a travel blogger. ( Indian travel Blogs )
+In my eight years of travelling I have done twenty six countries and over hundred cities and towns; solo, with friends, with parents and with my husband.
+Some places more than twice because the first time it did not feel right.
+Most of the times, because of the company.
+Sometimes I let it go and sometimes the place keeps calling me back to prove it self and other times its just luring as a travel blogger. ( Indian travel Blogs )

 A COUPLE BEST FRIENDS